lassi94/full-stack-dev/README.md

 * fronend_API_phone contains all the exerices 3a and 3b and 3c command line application (3.12)
 * phonebook_integrated contains rest of the exercises fron 3c and 3d
    * *Note* the applications use environment variables for the db uri and for the port

+ # part 4 folder
+ bloglist contains all the exercises from part 4